Kavala: Province

 The province of Kavala (Επαρχία Καβάλας) was one of the provinces of the Kavala Prefecture.
 Its territory corresponded with that of the current municipality Kavala, and part of the municipal unit Eleftheroupoli.
 It was abolished in 2006.

 Economy

 Traditionally the primary occupation of the population of Kavala was fishing.
 The fishermen of the town were well known all over northern Greece.

 After the country's industrialization, Kavala also became a center of the tobacco industry in northern Greece.
 The building of the Municipal Tobacco Warehouse (1910) still stands today.

-Oil deposits were found outside the city in the 1970s and are currently exploited by two oil rigs (Prinos and Epsilon).
+Oil deposits were found outside the city in the 1970s and are currently being exploited by two oil rigs (Prinos and Epsilon).